magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 {% include images-gallery.html imageCollection="launch-iot-gateway-1" %}

-We will explore the IoT Gateway in more detail in the "[Gateway](#gateway)" section, where we will discuss how the gateway operates within the ThingsBoard environment, devices connectivity, and data transmission configuration.
+We will explore the IoT Gateway in more detail in the "[Gateway](#gateway)" section, where we will discuss how the gateway operates within the IoT Hub environment, devices connectivity, and data transmission configuration.

 The IoT Gateway is running.
 Click "Close" to proceed to the dashboard.